Drelkan/Projet-6/README.md

 To start the application, follow the steps below:

-1. Navigate to the server directory:
+1. Check si vous ete dans le back, si vous n'ete pas dans le back Navigate to the server directory:
 `cd back`

 3. Start the server using the command: